UstadMobile/UstadMobile/app-angular/README.md

 Ustad Mobile is licensed under the AGPLv3 license: please see the LICENSE file for details.

 ## Prerequisites
 After acquiring a copy of this app, the first thing to do is to install [Node](https://nodejs.org/en/download/) v8 or above (Everything depends on it).
 After Node installation, install angular CLI.
-Finally, install all dependencies used in the project since node_modules directory is git ignored.
+Finally,change working directory to app-angular and install all dependencies used in the project since node_modules directory is git ignored.

 * Installing Angular CLI
 ```